THE CULPEPER, LONDON

 Also on the rooftop, The Culpeper team arrange workshops such as ‘Botanical Cocktails’, and invite guests to explore natural ingredients.
 The most recent workshop ‘Saving The Season’ encouraged and taught guests how to keep the fresh flavours of summer going all year: by drying, pickling and preserving their garden produce.
 With curated evenings such as ‘Rooftop Astronomy’ being held this November and December, The Culpeper’s unique range of events has no competition in London.
 You’ll be hard-pressed to find another restaurant or bar doing this in London’s city centre.

+Incredible value, for a very unique experience.
 It’s important to book early, at rates starting from £120 it’s an incredibly great deal, and that’s including the 20% VAT charge, free WIFI and breakfast.
 In addition, they offer a complimentary drink upon arrival and 10% off on food and drinks for guests – could their hospitality be any better?

 We can’t recommend The Culpeper highly enough for travellers or Londoners alike.
 It’s more than worth the price for a vacation or staycation to remember.